marcosatti/psx-rs/README.md

 - libmirage 3.2 (CDROM)

 ## Status
-- Video starting to work, mostly just needs to be implemented / needs bug fixing.
+- Video starting to work, needs implementing / bug fixing.
-- Audio starting to work, needs bug fixing.
+- Audio starting to work, needs implementing / bug fixing, but you can make out the BIOS intro reasonably well.
 - Input not done at all (Hi-Z always).

 ## Running